 - Examples of non-nursing courses offered at Olivet College that may be of particular interest to nurses include: medical Spanish, health psychology, gerontology, substance use and abuse, rehabilitation techniques, therapeutic modalities and study abroad (travel course) opportunities.
 Except for study abroad, these courses are generally offered as traditional college courses on the Olivet College main campus.

 - Elective course credits completed in any disciplinary area at Olivet College will be automatically counted toward the flex credit requirement of the BSN degree.

 Transfer Credits (courses taken from another four-year baccalaureate degree granting institution)

-- In addition to the 62 credits transferred from the ADN-granting institution, an additional 28 credits may be transferred from a four-year baccalaureate degree granting institution, for a total of up to 90 transferred credits applied toward the Olivet College BSN.
+- In addition to credits transferred from the ADN-granting institution, additional credits may be transferred from a four-year baccalaureate degree granting institution, for a total of up to 90 transferred credits applied toward the Olivet College RN-BSN Program.

 - To have these courses considered for inclusion in the course degree audit, a student will submit official transcripts from the baccalaureate degree granting institution to Olivet College for review by the assistant dean for academic records.

 Students will receive an Olivet College “Credit Acceptance Memorandum” indicating the college’s action regarding acceptance of the credits and applicability toward the baccalaureate degree.

 MINIMUM COMPUTER REQUIREMENTS